sandwichfarm/nophr/docs/architecture.md

 **Single-tenant design:**
 - Optimized for one owner
 - Supports thousands of followed users (with caps)
-- Handles millions of events (with LMDB)
+- Designed to scale to millions of events with appropriate backend tuning

 **Concurrent connections:**
 - Gopher: 1000+ (lightweight, <10KB per connection)